Everyone Is Screaming Over This Bizarre New Peloton Commercial

 'Tis the season for sales, shopping, and — in the case of Peloton — highly questionable gift giving ads.
 The indoor bike startup that’s basically trying to turn your living room into a makeshift SoulCycle recently released a holiday-themed commercial.
 The release was nothing special — this is pretty commonplace, especially with Cyber Monday deals abuzz, but it’s the content of the ad that’s got social media screaming — and not in a good way.

-Critics and Twitter mongers alike have pointed out the ad is dripping in all sorts of problematic undertones, and the internet loves to hate it.
+On Wednesday, a Peleton spokesperson responded to criticism of their recent 30-second holiday ad in a statement to CBS.
+Although they suggested that the ad was "misunderstood," critics and Twitter mongers alike have pointed out the commercial is dripping in all sorts of problematic undertones.
+And in true millennial fashion, the internet loves to hate it.

 Advertisement